Saint Jerome’s Holy Vulgarity

 Saint Jerome in his study, by Albrecht Durer Wikipedia.org

-At first, Catholicism repulsed him, but the truth of the Church’s teachings eventually won out his logical mind, and his conversion is dated to about 366, give or take, when he received Baptism, around the age of 20, leaving him many decades to labour the Lord’s vineyard: And work he did, for after years of intense study, prayer and penance, Pope Saint Damasus I in 382 commissioned Jerome, then his secretary, to translate the New Testament, then, eventually, the whole Bible, from the best Greek and Hebrew manuscripts into Latin.
+At first, Catholicism repulsed him, but the truth of the Church’s teachings eventually won out his logical mind, and his conversion is dated to about 366, give or take, when he received Baptism, around the age of 20, leaving him many decades to labour in the Lord’s vineyard: And work he did, for after years of intense study, prayer and penance, Pope Saint Damasus I in 382 commissioned Jerome, then his secretary, to translate the New Testament into Latin – then, eventually, the whole Bible, using the best Greek and Hebrew manuscripts.
 This task became Jerome’s life, a project that both consumed and sanctified him.
 As he put it in his famous quotation from his commentary on Isaiah: For if, as Paul says, Christ is the power of God and the wisdom of God, and if the man who does not know Scripture does not know the power and wisdom of God, then ignorance of Scripture is ignorance of Christ.

-The Bible that resulted, and as we now know it, really is a Catholic book, whose origins are divine, but whose versions and translations require careful scholarship, research and Magisterial authority, and we owe much indeed to Saint Jerome.
+The Bible that resulted, and as we now know it, really is a Catholic book, as Pope Benedict says in his own reflection.
+Its origins are divine, the versions and translations that come down to us require careful scholarship, research and Magisterial authority.
+We owe much indeed to Saint Jerome.
 Luther would not have a Bible to translate (and truncate and mangle) were it not for Jerome.
 It was his version, more or less still the same, that the Council of Trent proclaimed in one of its first acts in 1546 as the official Bible which, with a further revision under Popes Paul VI and John Paul II, remains so to this day.

 To return to the point, ignorance of Scripture is ignorance of Christ, for it is the very word of God Himself, adumbrating and manifesting the Word, in Whom all truth, all that God willed to reveal for our salvation, is found.